 5.Develop Flexibility by Doing Something Different.
 We can get trapped in unsatisfying routines and habits.
 Shake yourself up a bit by doing something different just for the sake of change.
 Have pancakes for dinner.
 Take a different route to work.
 Do your emails at night instead of in the morning.
 This will help you break out of habits that are unfulfilling and help you look at your life with fresh eyes.
 Order something different at your usual restaurant or eat at a new restaurant instead of your old favorite.

 6.Orient Your Life Around What you Love.
 What activities give you the greatest joy and pleasure?
 Simplifying our lives enables us to have time for what is truly most important, whether that is your career, your relationships, your passions and interests.
 The more you can automate, delegate and simplify the dull or boring tasks, the more time you have for what you love to do!
 Obvious, but so few use this simple time-management strategy.

 6.Reduce your errands.
 Running all over town to the post office and supermarket can eat up time and cause stress.
 Look for ways to make life easier by doing what you can online and from home.
 You can now buy stamps and send postage without having to leave your house.
 You can also do most, if not all, of your shopping from home.
 For example, Melaleuca.com is one of the top online wellness stores around, with over 450 products.
-Melaleuca products are affordable, safe, and effective, and include household cleaners, vitamins and supplements, personal care products and more.
+Melaleuca products are affordable, safe, and effective, and include household cleaners, vitamins and supplements like the Melaleuca Peak Performance Pack, personal care products and more.